WalletScrutiny/WalletScrutinyCom/_android/com.bitnovo.Wallet.md

 ---

+## Update 2024-07-17:

+Still states it's self-custodial:

+> The key differentiator from any other app is that our wallet allows you to be the custodian and sole owner of your funds.
+As the popular saying goes: 'not your keys, not your coins.'

+There is a [GitHub profile](https://github.com/bitnovo).
+Source code remains to be found.

+## Old Review 2021-11-30

 **Note:** There are two BitNovo apps on Google Play.
 Both are by the same developer: [Bitnovo](https://play.google.com/store/apps/developer?id=BITNOVO)

 Apparently, com.bitnovo.Wallet is the [updated version](https://twitter.com/BitcoinWalletz/status/1463081586539188225) of com.bitnovo.app which had this verdict: